markmclaren/uPortal-start-helm/README.md

 # uPortal-start-helm
-Helm chart to install uPortal-demo on Kubernetes (Proof of concept)
+Helm chart to install uPortal-demo on Kubernetes.

+> :warning: This is a proof of concept - I am not very experienced with Kubernetes yet and this is my first Helm chart - so I'm sure there is plenty of room for improvement.

 I've tested this on [Docker for Desktop (Windows 10)](https://www.docker.com/products/docker-desktop) with Kubernetes installed and in [Azure Kubernetes Service](https://azure.microsoft.com/en-gb/services/kubernetes-service/).